davidpham87/neanderthal-intro-wshop/docs/presentation.md

   represent every linear map as a matrice and inversely.
 - The space of matrices are vector spaces.

 ## Least Square

 Small trick: Neanderthal API and Machine Learning/Statistic notations do not coincide.
 In the latter, the design matrix and regression parameters are denoted with $X$ and $\beta$.
 In contrast Neanderthal uses $A$ and $x$.

-# Main takeaway
+# Main Takeaways

 - Linear algebra is the study of linear relationships (addition and scaling).
 - The space of linear maps and the space matrices are bijective.

 - Adding and substracting matrices and vector are $O(n)$ operations.
 - Multiplying a vector with a matrix is a $O(n^2)$.
 - Multiplying matrices (composing linear maps) is $O(n^3)$.

-- There are shortcuts if you can impose restriction on the matrices.
+- There are special matrices which could accelerate your computation.
+- To get the best performance of Neandterhal, you should keep the data structure in Neandterhal's vectors/matrices.
+Avoid converting data between clojure and Neandterhal memory layout.

 # Plan